Distressed Rockville Office Building Hits the Market, Ripe for Conversion

 Last year, a $34 million loan on the office building went delinquent by owner Essex Capital Partners, after Montgomery County terminated its full-building lease on June 30, 2021, according to a report from CMBS tracking firm Trepp, cited by Bisnow.
 The lender was not disclosed.

 Rockville Metro Center is at 255 Rockville Pike, within Montgomery County’s flourishing I-270 biotech corridor.
-The building is just minutes from downtown Washington, D.C., allowing investors to enter the high barrier to entry market where land and conversion options are scarce.
+The building is near downtown Washington, D.C., so investors can enter a market where land and conversion options are scarce, according to a statement.

 The building features 18-foot ceilings, 65,000-square-foot floor plates, 30-by-30-foot column spacing, a loading dock, five elevators and an oversized freight elevator.
 It is zoned PD-RCI, which permits residential and commercial developments with approval.